Performance and Scalability Best Practices

 Why Sparse Matrices?

-• Speed up matrix operations (multiplication, inversion)
+• Speeds up matrix operations (multiplication, inversion)

-• Enable analysis of larger networks
+• Enables analysis of larger networks before hitting RAM limits

 Example: